Continuing Education Activity

 Patients prone to autonomic dysreflexia and their caregivers should be well informed and fully educated about the disorder, its recognition, severity, and immediate treatment.
 Such patients should consider traveling with an emergency treatment bag with information on autonomic dysreflexia, treatment instructions, and basic supplies to implement corrective therapy.

 Pearls and Other Issues

-Autonomic dysreflexia should be strongly suspected in any spinal cord injured patient with a lesion above T6 who complains of a headache.
-A blood pressure reading should be taken immediately, and corrective treatment started if the patient's blood pressure is significantly elevated as most spinal cord injured patients have low blood pressure.
-Bladder distension from urinary retention or a blocked Foley is the single most common cause of this disorder and irrigating or changing the catheter is often immediately curative.
+Autonomic dysreflexia should be strongly suspected in any spinal cord injured patient with a lesion at or above T6 who complains of a headache.
+A blood pressure reading should be taken immediately, and corrective treatment should start if the patient's blood pressure is significantly elevated above baseline as most spinal cord injured patients have low blood pressure.
+A systolic blood pressure >150 mmHg or >40 mmHg above baseline is highly suggestive of autonomic dysreflexia.
+Bladder distension from urinary retention or a blocked Foley is the single most common cause of this disorder, and irrigating or changing the catheter is often immediately curative.
 Quick recognition and rapid alleviation of the underlying stimulus may be life-saving.

 Enhancing Healthcare Team Outcomes

-Nurses play a key role in the monitoring of patients with autonomic dysreflexia.
+Nurses play a key role in the monitoring of patients with autonomic dysreflexia, and they are often the first healthcare personnel to identify the problem.
 These patients are best managed in the ICU with 24/7 monitoring.
-These patients are also prone to DVT and pressure sores, hence prophylaxis should be undertaken.

 Autonomic dysreflexia patients are also prone to deep vein thrombosis and pressure sores; hence appropriate prophylactic measures should be undertaken.